For anyone just opening a new restaurant, the outlook might seem grim.

 A business may be closed for reasons other than failure.

-Still, even taking a more optimistic, and likely, more nuanced analysis which relies on a 2014 study conducted by the United States Bureau of Labor Statistics, the fact is that many restaurants, even with the best professionals and resources available, are often forced to close down.
+Still, even taking a more optimistic, and likely, more nuanced analysis which relies on a 2014 study conducted by the United States Bureau of Labor Statistics, the fact is that many restaurants, even with the best management and resources available, are often forced to close down.
 The same study indicates that the median life of a restaurant is less than five years.

 No matter the exact figures, there is more or less consensus that there are several crucial factors that help determine the success - or failure - of restaurants.
 Here’s a look at them, and how to try to avoid the same critical errors: